Introduction

 TXTexample.comv=spf1 mx a -all

-TXTkey1._domainkeyv=DKIM1; k=rsa; s=email; p=<public-key>
+TXTkey1._domainkeyv=DKIM1; k=rsa; s=email; p=<pubkey>

 TXT_dmarcv=DMARC1; p=reject; rua=mailto:postmaster@idx.cy